-According to the FDA, Medtronic has received a total of 26,421 complaints over this specific issue with the device, and the defect has been tied to 2,175 injuries and 1 death that the company knows of.
+According to the FDA, Medtronic has received a total of 26,421 complaints over this specific issue with the device, and the defect has been tied to 2,175 injuries and one death that the company knows of.

 This news follows Medtronic issuing an “Urgent Field Safety Notification” for MiniMed 630G and 670G pumps in November of 2019, stating at the time that there had been reported incidents of the pump reservoir becoming loose when the retainer ring is broken or missing.

-Pamela Reese, Medtronic’s Director of Global Communications, said “This recent classification of the recall does not introduce any new issues or generate new instructions for customers to return product that is working properly.”
+Pamela Reese, Medtronic’s director of Global Communications, said “This recent classification of the recall does not introduce any new issues or generate new instructions for customers to return product that is working properly.”

 Affected models include the MiniMed 630G (Model # MMT-1715, distributed September 2016 to October 2019) and the MiniMed 670G (Model # MMT-1780, distributed June 2017 to August 2019).